 Research Focus: Research in Rooney's group is focused on the development and application of quantitative magnetic resonance techniques to characterize tissue structure and function.
-A major thrust of our work aims to phenotype brain blood vessels using dynamic MRI acquisitions combined with pharmaco- kinetic modeling.
-We apply these techniques to learn how brain blood vessels change in disease processes such as multiple sclerosis, Alzheimers, and brain tumors.
+A major thrust of our work aims to phenotype brain blood vessels using dynamic MRI acquisitions combined with pharmacokinetic modeling.
+These techniques are applied to learn how brain blood vessels change in disease processes such as multiple sclerosis, Alzheimer's disease, and brain tumors.
 Another area of interest is the investigation of cellular metabolism and its relationship to tissue degeneration.
-We are using 31P and 1H magnetic resonance spectroscopic techniques to investigate the relationship between defects in energy metabolism and tissue loss.
+Here, Rooney and colleagues use 31P and 1H magnetic resonance spectroscopic techniques to investigate the relationship between defects in energy metabolism and tissue loss.
 The goals of these research projects are to expand fundamental understanding of disease pathophysiology and to improve our ability to diagnose disease and assess therapy.

 W.D.
 Rooney, G. Johnson, X. Li, E.R.
 Cohen, S-G Kim, K. Ugurbil, C.S.
 Springer.
 The Magnetic Field and Tissue Dependences of Human Brain 1H2O Longitudinal Relaxation In Vivo.
 Magn.
 Reson.
 Med.
 57:308-318 (2007).